So you have a critical hire to make, and you need to find someone from your industry and fast:

 - The best people are happy and busy in their jobs hitting targets and achieving results so why would they respond to an ad?

-You realise the fastest and most effective route to attracting and identifying the best people is to use a headhunter.
+You realize the fastest and most effective route to attracting and identifying the best people is to use a headhunter.
 So how do you select a good headhunter and how do you know what to look for?

 1) What method of headhunting do you offer?

 The next stage in the process is to understand specifically where you want candidates to be sourced from to ensure the research phase identifies a large amount of relevant potential candidates.
-The shortlist should all be face to face interviewed by the headhunter with every phase of the process carefully managed by them.
+The shortlist should all be face to face interviewed by the headhunter with every step of the process carefully managed by them.

-Contingency recruitment isn’t really headhunting.
-Often a database of candidates is used to source candidates who may be unemployed, redundant, unhappy in their position, not achieving results etc. This is why they are quickly available to start new jobs and immediately motivated to move.
+Contingency recruitment isn’t headhunting.
+Often a database of candidates is used to source candidates who may be unemployed, redundant, unhappy in their position, not achieving results, etc. This is why they are quickly available to start new jobs and immediately motivated to move.
 Contingency recruiting does not require any skill or experience and is a more agency method of hiring.
 Contingency candidates are generally not interviewed on a face to face basis.